 Scarves are like packing magic when it comes to travelling Europe in winter!

-You’ll be wearing these scarves a lot so pick two that you love and that match most of the pieces in your wardrobe.
+You’ll be wearing your scarf a lot so pick one that you love and that matches most of the pieces in your wardrobe.

 1 pair of gloves/mittens